Office: (972) 883-2178 Fax: (972) 883-2349 chung@utdallas.edu

-Dr. Lawrence Chung joined UTD in 1994, and currently is an Associate Professor of Computer Science in the Erik Jonsson School of Engineering and Computer Science.
-He received his Ph.D. in Computer Science in 1993 from the University of Toronto, where he had previously received the B.Sc. and M.Sc. degrees.
+He is currently an Associate Professor of Computer Science at The University of Texas at Dallas.
+He received his Ph.D. in Computer Science in 1993 from University of Toronto, where he had previously received the B.Sc. and M.Sc. degrees.
 He stayed there as a Lecturer for a year.
+He also participated in a Business Process Reengineering project at Andersen Consulting, Chicago, before joining UTD.

 Quality